How do I perform keyword research for casino affiliate sites?

 Common mistakes to avoid

-Measurement and optimisation: KPIs and tests
+Measurement and optimization: KPIs and tests

 Beginner vs advanced considerations